metno/weatherapi-docs/doc/FAQ.md

 distribute them.
 This is marked in the documentation for each product in a section called Restrictions.
 For more information regarding this issue, please see our [Licensing and Data Policy](.License).

+Currently there are no longer any restricted data served via api.met.no.

 ### Do you support gzip compression of HTTP data?